 Job Outlook and Salary

-According to the Bureau of Labor Statistics, the average salary for physical therapists was $97,960, with the top 10 percent earning an average of $128,830 in 2022.
+According to the Bureau of Labor Statistics, the average salary for physical therapists was $100,440, with the top 10 percent earning an average of $130,870 or more in 2023.

 The Bureau of Labor Statistics also predicts a positive job market for physical therapists.
-With an expected increased employment of 17 percent by 2031 (much faster than the national average), physical therapy appears to be a promising career path.
+With demand for PTs expected to increase 15 percent by 2032, physical therapy appears to be a promising career path.

 OCCUPATIONAL THERAPY